Side-On/Film-Pairs/README.md

 There will also be a 'Top Score' feature, showing the user their previous top score event after exiting the game.
 This will be displayed above the cards, as well as on the game completed screen.

+### Technologies used
+HTML5 - Used for the base coding of the website
+CSS3 - Used to style the webpages and their content GitHub - Used to save the word within a repository GitPod - Used to write and implement the coding Balsamiq - Used to create wire frame designs in the planning stage Microsoft Publisher - Used to create the cards
+Paint - Used to resize the card images